curtiswhwong/ie4w11/README.md

 Note:
 The default script engine for Windows is wscript.exe.
 If you have changed the default engine to cscript.exe, a black console window will be pop-up.
 You can suppress this black console window by creating a shortcut and type "wscript.exe ie4w11.vbs" as the target.

+## Disclaimer
+This software is provided as-is with no warranty.
+I am not an expert and I am not liable for any accidental damage to your hardware, systems or files.
+The software has access to disks and partitions, and it can erase a disk if something goes wrong.

+You are free to use the software, or edit the script for your needs.
+Any part of or the whole script are not allowed be integrated to any paid software without prior permission.
+If you'd like permission to do so, please contact me.

 ## ie4w11.vbs
 Main vbscript for running the native Internet Explorer on Windows 11